Regarded widely as the epitome of beauty and glamour, actress Aishwarya Rai Bachchan says she wanted to be known more for her performance than looks.

 “So when I chose to work with Mani Ratnam in a south Indian film like ‘Iruvar’, which had Mohanlal, Revathi, Tabu, I wanted to be free as an artist.
 I didn’t want to be in the mould of perception… I wanted to be free from this perception,” she told reporters here during the promotion of the film in the capital.

-- Happy Birthday Aishwarya Rai Bachchan: As Aishwarya turns 43, the cinema we want to see her in
+- Happy birthday Aishwarya Rai Bachchan: Why we would love to see her in a Tamil film again

 - Aishwarya Rai Bachchan, Irrfan Khan's 'Jazbaa' in Delhi